dvicencio/plus1_frame_sequence_reader/README.md

 This method is applied to each gene in the Saccharomyces cerevisiae's genome file until the last gene in the file has been read by the program.

 # Genome File Specifications and Edition
+Genome files are usually represented in a [FASTA format](https://en.wikipedia.org/wiki/FASTA_format).
+However, slight changes to the file have to be done in order to run the code as intended.
+Such changes are: